Inner Frontier

 A deeper layer of conflict emerges in our opinions about ourselves.
 We hate certain aspects of ourselves: our shortcomings and weaknesses, our lacks and fears, our bodily imperfections, our naiveté, ignorance, and slowness, our distractedness, selfishness, and more.

 Can we heal these inner divisions?
 Self-unification requires first that we work to extend the range and subtlety of our awareness to see the mass of inner contradictions that populates our psyche.
-This includes work at sensing our body, awareness of difficult emotions as emotions, and seeing our thoughts as thoughts.
+This includes work at sensing our body, awareness of emotions as emotions, and seeing our thoughts as thoughts.
 It includes becoming aware of both our negative and our inflated views of ourselves.

 Self-unification also requires self-acceptance.
 We gradually let go of all those dislikes we have about ourselves.
 We come to love ourselves as we are.
 We drop our reservations about accepting every aspect of our makeup.